SameerFaisal/SameerFaisal/README.md

 ### Hi there 👋

- 🔭 I’m currently working on web design and development.
+ 🔭 I’m currently working on Web Design and Development.

-🌱 I’m currently learning JavaScript.
+🌱 I’m currently learning Mobile app development with React Native.

 💬 Ask me about programming and logics.